Why Home Ventilation Is Important

 Energy Recovery Ventilation

 - Transfers moisture and heat to condition incoming air

-- Retains more humidity in the winter and limits the amount introduced in the summer
+- Holds on to more humidity in the winter and decreases the level brought in during the summer